-Riding the school bus is a privilege - not a right.
-Improper behavior may result in a student being removed from riding the bus either temporary or permanently.
+Riding transportation provided by the district is a privilege - not a right.
+Improper behavior may result in a student being removed from riding transportation provided by the district either temporary or permanently.
 The bus driver is in charge.
 Students must obey the driver.
-Any offense committed by a student on a district-owned or contracted bus shall be punished in the same manner as if the offense had been committed at the student's assigned school.
-The bus is an extension of the classroom, and misbehavior will not be tolerated.
+Any offense committed by a student on district-owned or contracted transportation shall be punished in the same manner as if the offense had been committed at the student's assigned school.
+Transportation provided by the district is an extension of the classroom, and misbehavior will not be tolerated.

 Students are to ride their assigned buses.
-Two (2) digital cameras are on every bus to record the activity throughout the bus and at the bus door.
+Digital cameras are on every bus to record the activity throughout the bus and at the bus door.